MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 ### Remarks

 The point must be in both the clipping region and the visible part of the device surface.
 Not all devices support the member function.
-For more information, see the `RC_BITBLT` capability in the `CDC::GetDeviceCaps` member function. `SetPixelV` is faster than `SetPixel` because it does not need to return the color value of the point actually painted.
+For more information, see the `RC_BITBLT` capability in the `CDC::GetDeviceCaps` member function. `SetPixelV` is faster than `SetPixel` because it doesn't need to return the color value of the point painted.

 ## <a name="setpolyfillmode"></a> `CDC::SetPolyFillMode`